-You are legally entitled to pump breast milk for your baby at work.
+You are legally entitled to pump breast milk at work.
 Therefore, don’t ever feel guilty about it.
 Your employer is legally obligated to allow time for regular breast pumping.

-To get started, first of all, you need to buy a good pump that actually does the job right and makes pumping easier, comfortable, and faster.
-You may purchase a wireless breast pump or a hands free breast pump.
+To get started, first of all, you need to buy a good breast pump that actually does the job right and makes pumping easier, comfortable, and faster.
+You may purchase a wireless breast pump or a hands-free breast pump.

 If it’s your first time using a breast pump, it’s recommended to get the hang of it by practicing at home.
 Don’t wait until the first day of your job to use the pump.
 Start trading your nursing sessions for a pumping session.

 Some breastfeeding moms might be introducing a bottle to their babies for the first time.
 If that’s you, make sure that the baby is already used to bottle feed before you head back to work.
 Don’t worry about the bottle and breast transition.
 Babies get the hang of it very quickly.

 Don’t forget to talk to your employer about your pumping needs.
 You must also decide where you will pump.
 Other than a place, you will also need a refrigerator and other accessories to store the milk.

 Some of us don’t have a flexible schedule.
 Regular breaks are sometimes non-existent.
 That’s why you need to create a pumping schedule and discuss it with your supervisor.

 Most lactation consultants suggest pumping three times a day.
 But if you can’t accommodate that, then pump twice a day.
 Plus, making a schedule will reduce your stress.
 Balancing becomes easier.

 Now comes the tricky part – how to pump breast milk at work.